itkarank/java-project/README.md

-# CONFIGURATION MANAGEMENT USING [ANSIBLE]
+# PROVISIONSING AWS INFRASTRUCTURE USING [TERRAFORM]

+# VIRTUAL SERVER [EC2]

+* I've provisioned two EC2 instances named production-server and CI/CD-server. production-server is likely intended to serve as a production environment for hosting application.
+  CI/CD-server is presumably designated for continuous integration and continuous deployment (CI/CD) tasks, such as building, testing, and deploying application.

-# INSTALLED
+# VIRTUAL NETWORK [VPC]

-* DOCKER on both servers
-* JAVA on both servers
-* JENKINS on CI/CD server

-# STARTED AND ENABLED

- * DOCKER
- * JENKINS

-# PULLING DOCKER IMAGE AND DEPLOYING CONATINER
+* created a VPC and subnets and internet gateway and route tables for ec2 instances.
+  Then associated IGW with VPC and i have done subnet association.

+# VIRTUAL FIREWALL [security group]

-* Pulled a SONARQUBE image
+* created a security group for ec2 instaces.
-* And deployed the sonarqube image as container
-* with 9000 port on CI/CD server

                                         * * *   PLEASE OPEN THE NEXT BRANCH  * * *